All Products

 secretRef:

-name: "osssecret" # Replace the value with the name of the Secret you created in the preceding step.
+name: "osssecret" # Replace with the name of the Secret you created in the previous step.

 options:

-path: /path // Replace the value with the relative path of the OSS subdirectory that you want to mount.
+path: /path // Replace with your relative subdirectory path.

-• alicloud-pvname: the name of the PV.
-You can specify the PV name in the selector field of a PVC to bind the PV to the PVC.
+• alicloud-pvname: Name of the PV.
+Use this label in the selector field of a PVC to bind the PV to the PVC.

-• url: the endpoint of the OSS bucket.
-To obtain the endpoint, perform the following steps:
+• url: Endpoint of the OSS bucket.
+To find it:

 1. Log on to the OSS console.